qiyuqy/qiyuqy.github.io/_pages/about.md

 ---

 Welcome!
 I am a PhD candidate in Marketing at the Wharton School, University of Pennsylvania.
-I will be joining the Lee Kong Chian School of Business, Singapore Management University in July, 2021.
+I will be joining the Lee Kong Chian School of Business, Singapore Management University in July 2021.

 My research interests are quantitative marketing, retailing, product assortments, and subscription programs.